 “This allowed me to develop the skills, absorb the knowledge, and apply the techniques in real time.”

-“It has also supported me in recently starting my own business, Dynamic View Services Ltd, where I combine my technical expertise and entrepreneurial ambitions,” he adds.
+Adds Craig: “My degree also supported me in starting my own business, Dynamic View Services Ltd, where I combine my technical expertise and entrepreneurial ambitions.”

-Currently working as an Electronic Technician, he is planning to pursue Incorporated Engineer status with the Institution of Engineering and Technology, complementing his degree.
+Craig plans to pursue Incorporated Engineer status with the Institution of Engineering and Technology in the coming years as the next step in his career, complementing his degree.

 And despite studying for nearly a decade, Craig doesn’t rule out further learning with the OU, remarking: “I am always looking to expand my knowledge and skillset.”